 We are confident that you will find the University of Birmingham an exciting home for your interests.
 The University is committed to providing a rich and high-quality programme of studies for students who want to explore American and Canadian literature, history and culture within a highly rated and research-led higher education institution.

-Our field-leading American and Canadian Studies Research Centre is integral to the University, ensuring that if you choose Birmingham you will have access to a vibrant academic community that is actively engaged in American and Canadian Studies research.
+Our field-leading Centre for the Study of North America is integral to the University, ensuring that if you choose Birmingham you will have access to a vibrant academic community that is actively engaged in American and Canadian Studies research.
 You can follow them on Twitter: @ACS_brum.